theMultitude/DS-Unit-3-Sprint-1-Software-Engineering/module1-python-modules-packages-and-environments/README.md

 specific functions you use (e.g. `pd.DataFrame`, `df.replace`, etc.).
 Reading
 source code is challenging, especially from large codebases, but it's a skill that will help you debug and fix real issues in professional situations.

+Explore [PyPI](https://pypi.org), the Python Package Index - this is where `pip` (the official base Python package installer, which both Anaconda and `pipenv` build on) gets things from by default.
+If you're interested in publishing your own Python packages, sign up for an account!